 It’s a hugely popular question among nterviewers—so careful, considered answers with examples are a must.

 Whether you are asked about your strengths, weaknesses, or both, it is essential that they have relevance to the role.
 There’s no point in talking about how fabulous your communication skills are if you will be required to work on your own, never coming into contact with customers or colleagues.

 If, however, you are interviewing for a customer-facing or telephone role, then stating that you are an excellent communicator who can build rapport easily with a variety of people would be a simple way to highlight your strength.

 Really analyse the role.
 What key characteristics are required?
 What tasks will you be performing on a day to day basis?
 If you are applying for an analytical role that requires number crunching then stating that your weakness is maths is not going to do you any favours.

 Think about what the interviewer wants to hear and of course avoid what you think they don’t want to hear.
 Keep in mind that each answer you give should add value to the position or company.

 There are many variations of strength and weakness questions including:

-They are just variations on the theme so prepare your answers for your strengths and weaknesses then adapt accordingly.
+All of these questions are variations on the same theme, so prepare your answers for your strengths and weaknesses and adapt accordingly.